Guidelines for the monitoring of volume individual voluntary arrangement and protected trust deed providers

 - annual reporting procedures

-- review of Category 1 and Category 2 disbursements, any associated commissions through use of other businesses and appropriate disclosure and transparency in dealings with debtors and creditors.
+- review of expenses, costs and disbursements, any associated commissions through use of other businesses and appropriate disclosure and transparency in dealings with debtors and creditors.

 - payment of dividends